-The move toward Open Access (OA) journals is now over 20 years old.
-Opponents and proponents are both quite vocal regarding the benefits of OA versus paywall journal publishing.
-As paywall subscription journals are attempting to adjust to the rise of OA, you may wonder which route is best.
+The move toward Open Access journals is now over 20 years old.
+Opponents and proponents are both quite vocal regarding the benefits of Open Access versus paywall journal publishing.
+As paywall subscription journals are attempting to adjust to the rise of Open Access, you may wonder which route is best.

-So, what is OA and how does it work?
+So, what is Open Access and how does it work?

 Open Access allows scientists to publish their research and findings in scholarly online sites available to anyone “without financial, legal, or technical barriers other than those inseparable from gaining access to the internet itself.”
-Although most OA journals will charge the scientist publishing the study a publication fee, anyone and everyone with access to the Internet can read these works for free.
-Other fees may still apply, but through OA, scientists can easily access publications and share them within their own digital repositories or others.
+Although most of these journals will charge the scientist publishing the study a publication fee, anyone and everyone with access to the Internet can read these works for free.
+Other fees may still apply, but through Open Access, scientists can easily access publications and share them within their own digital repositories or others.